timrxd/PADsim/README.md

 Making the interface pretty was not a priority, I just wanted it to be compact.
 If I continue this, I'll probably rewrite the whole thing in python.

-Also, there's technically a bug in the match-3 algorithm:
+Also, there's technically a bug in the match-3 algorithm (on purpose):

 0 0 0 0 0 0